The Hom-Yang-Baxter equation and Hom-Lie algebras: Solutions of the HYBE from Hom-Lie algebras

-Assume for the moment that the Lie algebra morphisms on $sl(2)$ have been classified as in Theorem ~\ref{thm:sl2}.
+Assume for the moment that the Lie algebra morphisms on $\fsl(2)$ have been classified as in Theorem ~\ref{thm:sl2}.
 One computes directly that $\alpha_i$ has determinant $1$ for $i = 1, 2, 3$, and so they are all invertible.
-It then follows from Corollary ~\ref{cor:HLiso} that there are uncountably many isomorphism classes of Hom-Lie algebras of the form $sl(2)_{\alpha_*} = (sl(2),\alpha_* \circ [-,-],\alpha_*)$.
-For example, using the classification of the Lie algebra morphisms on $sl(2)$, one can see that the automorphisms on $sl(2)$ represented by the matrices in \eqref{eq:alphabeta} with $a \not= b^{\pm 1}$ are not conjugate in $\Aut(sl(2))$.
+It then follows from Corollary ~\ref{cor:HLiso} that there are uncountably many isomorphism classes of multiplicative Hom-Lie algebras of the form

+Indeed, using the classification of the Lie algebra morphisms on $\fsl(2)$, one can see that the automorphisms on $\fsl(2)$ represented by the matrices in \eqref{eq:alphabeta} with $a \not= b^{\pm 1}$ are not conjugate in $\Aut(\fsl(2))$.